Reaper-Net/Reaper/README.md

 options.SerializerOptions.TypeInfoResolverChain.Insert(0, ReaperJsonSerializerContext.Default);
 ```

 If you are (de)serializing other types, it's recommended to create a new context with the objects you require.
+Due to
+the (super hacky) way that the context generator works, we're actually generating it in memory, so it's not possible to
+extend our context with your own types (even if you add another partial class).
+There's a [huge discussion](https://github.com/dotnet/roslyn/issues/57239)
+for chaining generators that is probably going nowhere, so we'll have to wait and see if this gets better.

 ### Implementation